 Salasai at Clive Rugby Club, Hawke’s Bay

 Pastures green was the order of the day in 2006 for designer Kirsha Whitcher of Salasai.
-Her debut collection With love from Salasai for Winter 2007 was photographed by artist Rakai Karaitiana on a typical small town rugby field, highlighting the brand as recognisably New Zealand.
-“From this very first photoshoot Salasai landed its first 11 stores, which was a great outcome and unexpected during such an experimental time” says Whitcher, who is now based in Perth.
-“For me New Zealand will always mean home.”
+Her debut collection With Love From Salasai for Winter 2007 was photographed by artist Rakai Karaitiana on a typical small-town rugby field, highlighting the brand as recognisably New Zealand.
+“From this very first photoshoot Salasai landed its first 11 stores, which was a great outcome and unexpected during such an experimental time,” says Kirsha, who is now based in Perth.
+“For me, New Zealand will always mean home.”

 Kate Sylvester at Kaipara Harbour, Northland

 Situated on the northwest side of the North island, Kaipara Harbour is one of the largest in the world and provided the breathtaking backdrop for Kate Sylvester’s spring 2014 collection entitled West Coast.
 Featuring model Holly Rose Emery, the campaign imagery was photographed by long-time collaborator Karen Inderbitzen-Waller and partner Delphine Avril Planqueel.

 Designer Margarita Robertson selected Miranda as the stunning backdrop for her winter 2015 collection entitled 'Noise', photographed by Karen Inderbitzen-Waller.
 The raw beauty of the North Island landscape provided a fresh backdrop for the collection so often readily associated with the gothic depths of its Southern origins in Dunedin.
 “The landscape was beautiful with a sense of desolation, setting a perfect mood for the campaign,” says Margarita.